ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

        private void doRequest(long n) {
            if (n <= 0) {
-               // By rule 3.9, while the Subscription is not cancelled, Subscription.request(long n) must signal onError with a IllegalArgumentException if the argument is <= 0. doError(new IllegalArgumentException("non-positive subscription request"));
+               // By rule 3.9, while the Subscription is not cancelled, Subscription.request(long) must signal onError with a IllegalArgumentException if the argument is <= 0. doError(new IllegalArgumentException("non-positive subscription request"));
            } else if (demand + n <= 0) {
                // By rule 3.17, a Subscription must support a demand up to Long.MAX_VALUE. demand = Long.MAX_VALUE;
                doNext();
            } else {
-               // By rule 3.8, while the Subscription is not cancelled, Subscription.request(long n) must register the given number of additional elements to be produced to the respective Subscriber. demand += n;
+               // By rule 3.8, while the Subscription is not cancelled, Subscription.request(long) must register the given number of additional elements to be produced to the respective Subscriber. demand += n;
                doNext();
            }